mossmatters/HybPiper/README.md

 This script will get the sequences generated from multiple runs of the HybPiper (reads_first.py).
 Have all of the runs in the same directory (sequence_dir).
-It retreives all the gene names from the bait file used in the run of the pipeline.
+It retreives all the gene names from the target file used in the run of the pipeline.

 ####Example Command Line